How to make your hotel business more profitable in 2020

 3. Increase your reach

 Maximise your booking channels as much as you can afford to.
 This involves using large booking sites like TripAdvisor and Booking.com, while making sure that commission rates don’t cut into your bottom line.
 These large booking sites will promote your small hotel to a wide global audience you can’t afford to ignore.
-Use a channel manager software to ensure you don’t get double bookings through these various channels and to keep your rates the same across all channels.
+Use a channel manager software (like Preno’s add-on channel manager) to ensure you don’t get double bookings through these various channels and to keep your rates the same across all channels.
 You’ll also want to advertise your hotel through free websites.
 For example, in New Zealand there’s 100% Pure New Zealand and Touch of Spice, both of which are ideal for boutique hotels and bread and breakfasts.

 4. Market to your network